LAW Alternative Dispute Resolution Seminar

 2 credits day; 2 credits evening.

-- Students may not enroll in both ADR, Negotiation or Negotiation for Lawyers
+- Students may not enroll in both Alternative Dispute Resolution and Negotiations or Negotiation for Lawyers.

-This seminar examines the role of lawyers as problem solvers.
-Although some disputes can only be properly resolved through trial and appeal, the vast majority of cases and controversies can be - and routinely are - resolved through alternative dispute resolution ("ADR").
-In this course, students become familiar with negotiation, mediation, and arbitration, the three major components of ADR, and with their applications in various legal disputes.
-Essential to the seminar is active class participation and a willingness to think clearly and with disciplined creativity.
-Through a combination of readings, weekly short writing assignments, role plays, and class debriefings, students will start the process of developing the professional skills essential to effective legal problem solving.
+A seminar examining the role of lawyers as societal problem solvers employing various methods of analyzing, reducing and resolving legal and other forms of dispute without resort to formal trial.
+Although some disputes can only be properly resolved through trial and appeal, the vast majority of cases and controversies confronted by lawyers can be - and routinely are - resolved without trial.
+Through the semester, students become familiarized with negotiation, mediation and arbitration, the three major components of A.D.R. and with methods of their usage common in law practice.
+Essential to the seminar is regular and active class participation, a willingness to think clearly and with disciplined creativity, and the further development of each student's ability to both constructively analyze and confront opposing views and to articulate one's own.
+Through a combination of readings, regular short writing assignments, role plays and class follow up discussions, students begin the development of the professional skills essential to problem solving.

 Enrollment is limited: 20